School Closing/Delay Information

 At a minimum, we are committed to a minimum two-hour notice for a change in schedule.
 While school schedules may change for inclement weather, the workday for most parents will often stay the same.
 We recognize that parents of younger children need time to arrange for supervision during “gap” times caused by schedule changes.

 Make sure your contact information is up-to-date at your child’s school and in PowerSchool.
 Our automated notification system sends messages to the last telephone numbers and last email addresses you provided to your school.

 Monitoring the roadways

 On days we provide a morning notice, we have employees on roadways monitoring to ensure the safe traveling conditions while most people are still asleep.
-We monitor miles of roadways (paved and unpaved), as our 374 buses travel nearly 40,000 miles per day.
+We monitor miles of roadways (paved and unpaved), as over 400 school buses travel nearly 40,000 miles per day.
 Our transportation team knows the areas that tend to present challenges during inclement weather.
 After riding the bus routes before dawn, the team communicates to share what they saw and the information is used in making a decision.

 If your child rides the bus, rest assured that our buses are heated.
 On cold-weather mornings, our drivers begin earlier than scheduled to start buses and warm them up before the first stop.